 You've heard of the Bellini, right?
 It's that fabulous Champagne cocktail that is simply peachy and has many adoring fans.
 The Baby Bellini is everything that's great about its popular predecessor, it simply skips the alcohol.

-Maybe your mother would enjoy a mocktail with a tropical flare.
+Maybe your mother would enjoy a mocktail with a tropical flair.
 The Coconut Key Lime Momtini fits the bill perfectly.
 This is another of Bovis' original creations and it's just as much fun.

 This "Momtini" is best described as a key lime pie in a glass.
 It's tempting, semi-sweet, and is filled with delicious coconut.
 You'll also be delighted to know that it's rather easy to make.
 It's definitely a dessert drink that any mother will love.

-The combination of lavender and rosemary is simply divine and they're fabulous in drinks.
-This recipe adds them to a fresh lemonade, then tops it all off with our favorite lavender soda from Dry Sparkling.
-If you're seeking a mocktail that mom will rave about for days (or weeks), serve her this one.Continue to 5 of 6 below.
+The combination of lavender and rosemary is simply divine, and they're fabulous in drinks.
+This recipe adds them to fresh lemonade, then tops it all off with our favorite lavender soda from Dry Sparkling.
+If you're seeking a mocktail that mom will rave about for days (or weeks), serve her this one.Continue to 5 of 7 below.

 The white grape juice is similar to a brisk white wine and the touch of sparkle gives it new life.
 It's almost like making your own grape soda, but a light and airy one with the sweetness of fresh fruit.